 25.7 Rust Unions

-Rust unions resemble C unions, enabling multiple fields to share the same underlying memory.
-Unlike Rust enums, unions do not track which variant is currently active, so accessing union fields is inherently unsafe.
+Rust unions are similar to C unions, allowing multiple fields to occupy the same underlying memory.
+Unlike Rust enums, unions do not track which variant is currently active, so accessing a union field is inherently unsafe.

 #![allow(unused)]